shuozhixu/CMS-EAM_2025/README.md

 Then run the simulation and obtain another USFE value.

 We can then replace that number with `3`, `4`, `5`, ..., `20`, respectively.
 It follows that we run 18 more simulations.
 Eventually, we obtain 20 USFE values in total.
 We then calculate the mean USFE value for HfNbTa.

 ### Other 16 MEAs

+Follow the steps above to build CSRO structures for the other 16 MEAs, and then calculate the lattice parameters and GSFEs.

+## The second method

+In [another project](https://github.com/shuozhixu/MSMSE_2024), the CSRO MoNbTa structure was built using the second method.
+However, only the lattice parameter was calculated, not the GSFE.
+Here, we focus on the remaining 17 MEAs.
+Below, we take HfNbTa as an example.

+### HfNbTa

+#### Build the CSRO structure

+First, modify the file `lmp_mcnpt.in` in the `MoNbTa/csro/` directory in [a previous GitHub repository](https://github.com/shuozhixu/MSMSE_2024).
+Take HfNbTa as an example:

+- Replace all `Mo`, `Nb`, and `Ta` with `Hf`, `Nb`, and `Ta`, respectively; the replacement should be case-sensitive, e.g., don’t replace `mo` in the word `thermo` with another element
+- Change line 28 to
+	`pair_coeff * * HfMoNbTaTiVWZr_Zhou04.eam.alloy Hf Nb Ta`

+Submit the job using `lmp_mcnpt.in`, `lmp_psc.batch`, and `HfMoNbTaTiVWZr_Zhou04.eam.alloy`.
+The last two files can be found in this GitHub repository.
+Whenever necessary, modify `lmp_psc.batch` to include the correct input file name in line 30.

+#### Lattice parameter and GSFE

+Follow the steps earlier to calculate the lattice parameters and GSFEs for both MoNbTa and HfNbTa.

+### Other 16 MEAs